-The Events sub-committee works to plan and carry-out numerous events each year to help raise awareness for suicide prevention in Logan and Champaign counties.
-These events are also a means of support and an opporutnity for healing for survivors-those who have lost a loved on to suicide.
-For more information contact Stephanie Ketchell at email@example.com.
+The Events sub-committee works to plan and carry out numerous events each year to help raise awareness for suicide prevention in Logan and Champaign counties.
+These events are also a means of support and an opportunity for healing for survivors-those who have lost a loved one to suicide.
+For more information contact Stephanie Ketchell at firstname.lastname@example.org.

-The Survivor sub-committee works to identify and provide addtional support services to local survivors; including, quarterly survivor newsletters and condolence and anniverary mailings and phone calls.
-For more information contact Winona Barstow at firstname.lastname@example.org.
+The Survivor sub-committee works to identify and provide additional support services to local survivors; including, quarterly survivor newsletters and condolence and anniversary mailings and phone calls.
+For more information contact Cecilia Yelton at email@example.com.